 At this point in my career, I hadn’t yet seen a trial.
 At all.

 I was immediately intrigued, and I jumped at the chance to see a trial from beginning to end – even if it was a trial done by high school students for a made-up case.

 At the competition, I was absolutely FLOORED by how amazing these high school students were:

-The witnesses were so much fun to watch and everyone played their roles in a completely believable, real-life way.
+The witnesses were so much fun to watch, and everyone played their roles in a completely believable, real-life way.

-The student attorneys putting on an actual trial – arguing a motion, making an opening statement, calling witnesses, cross-examining them, making objections – EVERYTHING!
+The student attorneys were putting on an actual trial – arguing a motion, making an opening statement, calling witnesses, cross-examining them, making objections – EVERYTHING!

 They were doing things that I, as a licensed attorney, had not yet done myself.
 I knew right away that I had to be more involved in this program.

 I reached out to the bar association and learned of a nearby school looking for an attorney coach.
 The teacher coach at this school invited me to their next practice and voila – I was officially a mock trial coach!